axiros/terminal_markdown_viewer/README.md

 *who knows of a docopt to markdown converter ;-)*?

+> Regarding the strange theme ids: Those numbers are the calculated total luminocity of the 5 theme colors.

 ### Inline

 mdv is designed to be used well from other (Py2) programs when they have md at hand which should be displayed to the user: